KadimaWaMuteba/Data-analysis-caste-study/step_3_data_cleaning/documentation.md

 The tool for the processing is R language with Rposit

 ### Business Logic (Check to see if the data makes sense given my understanding of the business)
-The column of lattitude and longitude are not necessary for this use case analysis
+The column of trip_id, bike_id,readible_type, start_lat, start_long, end_lat, end_long are not necessary for this use case analysis

 ### Adapt the name of the columns by naming them in a meaningful way
-No need in this case

 ### Check that numeric, date, and string data are typecast correctly